meteorhacks/meteorhacks.github.io/_posts/2013-06-02-meteor-cluster-introduction-and-how-it-works.md

 ## Deploy an app with Meteor Cluster

-> [This Meteor App](http://meteor-cluster.jit.su) runs with 3 node Meteor Cluster.
-App is hosted on [Nodejitsu](nodejitsu.com) and using [Redis Cloud](http://redis-cloud.com/) for a hosted redis server.
+> [This Demo Meteor App](http://meteor-cluster.jit.su) runs with 3 node Meteor Cluster.
+App is hosted on [Nodejitsu](nodejitsu.com) and using [Redis Cloud](http://redis-cloud.com/) as the hosted redis server.
 Nodejitsu can do the load balancing for our multi-node meteor app.

 Let's try to deploy an multi-node meteor app to a PAAS provider.
 Yes you can deploy it to your own hardware too.